Back-End System of BURSTT: Main array system

 \section{Main array system}

 The first phase of BURSTT consists of a main array with 256 dipole antennas and several outrigger arrays, each with 64 antennas.
 Real-time beamforming and pulse detection are carried out with the main array system.
 Upon detection of a dispersed pulse event, a trigger is sent to the main and outrigger arrays to save the baseband data from their ring buffers.
-Figure \ref{fig:main_photo} shows the main array in Fushan Botanical Garden in the northeastern part of Taiwan.
-It is a rectangular array aligned to the East and North.
-Each row (East-West) of sixteen antennas is connected to one Field Programmable Gate Array (FPGA)-based Radio Frequency System on Chip (RFSoC) board (referred to as FPGA boards in the remaining text), which does the digitization, channelization, beamforming (see e.g. \citet{Ng2017} in the first dimension, and data packetization.
-Data from the FPGA is then sent through a network switch to the beamforming servers that perform beamforming in the second dimension, spectral up-channelization, and integration.
+Figure~\ref{fig:main_photo} shows the main array in Fushan Botanical Garden in the northeastern part of Taiwan.
+It is a rectangular array with its X and Y axes roughly aligned to the East and North, respectively.
+In the first phase of operation, the arrays have a few degree misalignment to the Celestial North and East.
+For the main array, the misalignment is \SI{3.0}{degree}.
+We plan to reduce the misalignment to the order of \SI{0.1}{degree} with the new arrays in the next phase.
+The separation of antennas is \SI{1.0}{m} in the X direction and \SI{0.5}{m} in the Y direction.
+The linearly polarized dipole is aligned to the X direction.
+Each row (X direction) of sixteen antennas is connected to one Field Programmable Gate Array (FPGA)-based Radio Frequency System on Chip (RFSoC) board (referred to as FPGA boards in the remainder of the text), which performs the digitization, channelization, beamforming (see, e.g. \citealt{Ng2017} in the first dimension (X), and data packetization.
+Data from the FPGA are then sent through a network switch to the beamforming servers that perform beamforming in the second dimension (Y), spectral up-channelization, and integration.
 This second beamforming process occurs independently for each frequency channel.
 This approach is similar in spirit to the 2D-FFT telescope \citep{Tegmark2009} , although with an implementation that is tailored to our F-engine design.
 After integration, the intensity beams are then streamed to the pulse-search server for real-time pulse detection.

 The factorized beamforming process can be expressed by the equation: